-There was a devastating earthquake in 63 AD, but the city had been rapidly rebuilt.
+There was a devastating earthquake in 63 AD, but the inhabitants rapidly rebuilt the city.
 The population had grown to around 20,000.

 Then, over the two days of 24-25 August 79 AD, the city was buried by a catastrophic eruption of Mount Vesuvius.
 The city was buried under 18 meters of ash and pumice and about 10% of the population was killed.

-The Greek author and scientist Pliny the Elder had been appointed praefect of the Roman Navy.
+The Greek author and scientist Pliny the Elder had been appointed præfect of the Roman Navy.

-His desire to rescue some friends and closely observe the fascinating volcanic phenomenon led to his death.
+His wanted to rescue some friends and closely observe the fascinating volcanic phenomenon.
+Unfortunately, that led to his death.
 The account by his nephew Pliny the Younger of the eruption and his uncle's death is famous.
 See letter VI:XVI To Tacitus, Letter 16 from the Sixth Book of Letters of Pliny the Younger.
-He described an enormous eruption column, with a pyroclastic flow or cloud of superheated gas, ash, and rock, rushing down the flanks of Vesuvius and covering the surrounding area.
+He described an enormous eruption column.
+A pyroclastic flow, or cloud of superheated gas, ash, and rock, rushed down the flanks of Vesuvius and covered the surrounding area.
 Modern analysis suggests an ash cloud temperature of 850°C at the point of eruption cooling to 240 to 350°C by the time it reached the city.

 The city was known to history but physically lost.
 An architect digging a new course for the river Sarno rediscovered the site in 1599, but there was no serious excavation until 1748.
 Giuseppe Fiorelli, who took charge of excavations in 1860, realized that voids in the ash layers containing human remains were spaces left by decomposed bodies.
 He came up with the technique of injecting plaster into these voids to recreate the victims.
 It soon became a popular spot on the "Grand Tour" of Europe.